dmcke5/DIY_VR/README.md

   D3     |  SCL
 ```

+Use the +5v and GND pins on the PCB (or equivalent if you're going without the PCB) to power the HDMI driver board from the head tracker module.
+Use a multimeter to confirm which of the two pads is the ground before you connect anything!
+On my unit, the circular pad was ground and the square pad was +5v!

 #### Head Tracking Software/Firmware

 The head tracking relies on the [Relativity VR](https://www.relativty.com/) driver and the FastIMU Arduino library.